 Bits [0-7] of the primitive format specify the length, in bytes, of the operand to be transferred from the instruction stream to the coprocessor.
 The length must be an even number of bytes.
-If an odd length is specified, the main processor initiates protocol violation exception processing (refer to 10.5.2.1 Protocol Violations).
+If an odd length is specified, the main processor initiates protocol violation exception processing (refer to 10.5.2.1 PROTOCOL VIOLATIONS).

 This primitive transfers coprocessor-defined extension words to the coprocessor.
 When the main processor reads this primitive from the response CIR, it copies the number of bytes indicated by the length field from the instruction stream to the operand CIR.
-The first word or long word transferred is at the location pointed to by the scanPC when the primitive is read by the main processor, and the scanPC is incremented after each word or long word is transferred.
+The first word or long word transferred is at the rocation pointed to by the scanPC when the primitive is read by the main processor, and the scanPC is incremented after each word or long word is transferred.
 When execution of the primitive has completed, the scanPC has been incremented by the total number of bytes transferred and points to the word following the last word transferred.
-The main processor transfers the operand CIR.
+The main processor transfers the operands from the instruction stream using a sequence of long-word writes to the operand CIR.
 If the length field is not an even multiple of four bytes, the last two bytes from the instruction stream are transferred using a word write to the operand CIR.